bpb824/orcycler/README.md

 ## Installation

-This package is still in development, but you can get the most recent development version from github:
+This package is still in development, but you can get the most recent development version from [Bryan's GitHub](https://github.com/bpb824):

 ```R
 # install.packages("devtools")
 devtools::install_github("bpb824/portalr")
 ```

-This package require database credentials to function.
+This package requires database credentials to function.